LLNL/exajugo/jl_hiop_pridec/README.md

     --- RUN: sbatch output/scripts/sub_<case>.sbatch ---

-   4) If you wish to submit Run the command displaied in last line of the output:
+   4) If you wish to run the command displaied in last line of the output:

       sbatch output/scripts/sub_<case>.sbatch

+## Execution (iterative pdebug node)

+   Before executing, the code must be compiled (see **Compilation**)

+   1) Configure the environment (see **Environment configuration**)

+   2) Generate the batch:

+      ./run_iterative.sh  [contingency]

+      - instance: bus system
+      - contingency: contingency file name without the extension, if contingency file name is NOT 'case.con'

+      The generated script will be written to "output/scripts/"

+   3) After the execution, the generated script will be shown in the screen.
+If you wish to run it, press ENTER.
+Otherwise, press any key.
+In case you pressed any key OTHER THAN ENTER, you will see this:

+    --- Running command: ./output/scripts/run_<case>.sh  ---
+    Output directory: output/$OUTPUT_DIR

+   4) If you wish to run the command displaied in last line of the output:

+      ./output/scripts/run_<case>.sh

+   IMPORTANT: before running the code iteratively, you must allocate a node with the necessary number of processors using the following command:

+         salloc -N1 -nNTASKS -ppdebug

+   where NTASKS = number of contingencies + 1

 ## Checking the current run